We are so pleased with your decision to join our team and your commitment to serving the people of this region.

 - Seasonal flu shot required by December 1 until late spring, as determined by Infection Control.
 If you have already received your flu vaccine or flu mist for the current flu season, please bring documentation, proving receipt of the flu vaccine.
 This will ensure compliance with our mandatory influenza vaccination policy.

 Certain positions are required to complete a functional assessment following the Employee Health screening appointment.
-If you have been scheduled by your talent specialist for the functional assessment, you will check in at the registration desk on the main floor of Altru Rehabilitation Center.
+If you have been scheduled by your talent specialist for the functional assessment, you will check in at the registration desk on the main floor of Altru 1300 Columbia.

 What do I bring to Human Resources?